davidjnelson/single-page-app-boilerplate/README.md

 * `cd single-page-app-boilerplate/application-server`
 * `mvn jetty:run` to launch a development web server accessible at http://localhost:8080
 * `mvn jasmine:bdd` to launch a jasmine spec runner at http://localhost:8234
-* `mvn jstd:server` to launch a js-test-driver server at http://localhost:9876
+* `java -jar ../bin/JsTestDriver.jar --port 9876` to launch a js-test-driver server at http://localhost:9876
 * open all the browsers you want to test your code in, navigate to http://localhost:9876 in each and click 'Capture Browser'
-* `mvn test` to run jshint, then your jasmine unit tests across all browsers you captured
+* `mvn test` to run your jasmine unit and integration tests across all browsers you captured
-* `mvn test -P run-integration-tests` to run jshint, then both unit and integration test specs across all browsers you captured
 * import the project into your favorite IDE by importing the maven `pom.xml` file
 * add your jasmine specs to `src/test/specs`
 * add your jasmine integration test specs to `src/test/integration-test-specs`